-HIRMOS: Liturgy Book p.
-77

-spirit ought to be careful so that he does not contaminate God, knowing that if God has been contaminated among us, He will remain uncontaminated in His own nature" (Homily 14).
+HIRMOS:Liturgy Book p.
+77KINONKON:Liturgy Book p.
+83COMMUNION HYMN:Liturgy Book p.
+87POST~ COMMUNION HYMN:Liturgy Book p.
+87 us, He will remain uncontaminated in His own nature" (Homily 14).
 The God rejected by many is one "contaminated" because of our actions.
 If anything we should pray for those who have rejected Christ as well as for those who have never known Him.